 Liaison Officers from all eight New Zealand universities start visiting the College from February onwards to introduce students to their campus and courses.
 Some polytechnics and other private providers may also visit.
-University Information Evenings and Open Days are another source of information.
+University Information Evenings and Open Days are other sources of information.
 These visits are well advertised and students are encouraged to attend as many of the presentations as they can.

 Details of visit times can be found on the College Calendar.

 Final enrolment for university is on-line at each university’s website (see below for more information)

 Don’t forget if you are not sure what you are going to study or what your Major (what you are going to specialize in) should be, or even which University will be best for you go to No Major Drama which is a very helpful tool for planning your degree.

 Students intending to continue their study at any tertiary establishment (university, polytechnic or private provider) should ensure that they are aware of closing dates for their particular course.

 AUT is a diverse university with three campuses in Auckland and a range of international research programmes.
 AUT has consistently been a leader in undergraduate and postgraduate enrollment growth and as a result, it is now the second-largest university in New Zealand.